Orange Cranberry Cream Cheese Thumbprint Cookies

 Preheat the oven.
 Line a baking sheet with parchment paper or a nonstick baking mat.
 (Please know that parchment paper and wax paper are different things, so do not use the same strip of wax paper you used in the fridge… your cookies won’t be edible.)

-In a glass bowl, combine the granulated sugar and orange zest to make the orange sugar.
+Combine the granulated sugar and orange zest to make the orange sugar in a smaller bowl.
 We’re going to roll the cookie dough in this before we press the thumbprints into them and bake!

 Remove the chilled dough balls from the refrigerator, and transfer the chilled dough balls into the orange sugar.
 Toss with your hands or a spoon until each one has been coated with the orange sugar.